 As a supermarket to the world, many of India’s OU certified companies produce ingredients and raw materials for US manufacturers who require OU certifications.
 Before Mohini organics, a producer of emulsifiers, became kosher they were told the koshering process could take as much as a year.
 For Mohini and others there was no question they needed to be kosher and that they would carry the OU symbol because of its universal acceptance by consumers and manufacturers.
 The process of converting Mohini took 8 months.

-Rabbi Tirnaeur, a native Israeli, travels to India twice a month visiting factories manufacturing pickles, milk powder, concentrated mango and papaya juices, enzymes, oil, vinegar, herbal medicines, spices and IQF, a.k.a. instant quick freeze foods.
+In addition to producing oils, enzymes, vinegar, spices and other raw materials, India manufactures retail products as well like pickles, milk powder, concentrated mango and papaya juices, herbal medicines, spices and IQF, a.k.a. instant quick freeze foods.
 “Anything that grows from the ground in India can be dehydrated or IQF,” says Rabbi Chaim Loike, OU Rabbinic Coordinator who specializes in spices.
 “The dehydrated vegetables in many of the soups we eat come from India.”
 Many of the pickles we eat are also from India.
 In fact, Rabbi Gavriel Price, the RC in charge of the Mohini Organics account, refers to India as “the cucumber distributer to the world.”